zicht/z/UPGRADING-1.1.md

     a:      echo "a :)"
     a.b:    echo "a.b :)"

 In 1.0, this would work, but in 1.1 an internal tree representation of all names is used, which causes the node at 'a' to be replaced by a node containing 'b'.
-The above example is considered a bug that wasn't detected by the parser.
+The above example is considered an error that wasn't detected by the parser.